goharbor/community/proposals/new/enhance_audit_log.md

 ### Audit Log Page

-Update audit log page to display the audit log event, the user can filter the audit log event by the operation, resource_type, resource, the operation description and operation_result is visible to users.
+Update audit log page to display the audit log v2 event and the previous audit log, the user can filter the audit log event by the operation, resource_type, resource, the operation description and operation_result are visible to users.

 ![List Audit Log Event Type](../images/enhance_auditlog/audit_log.png)

 ### Cleanup Audit Log

 In the previous implementation, only image related event types could be selected to purging, such as create/delete/pull. we need to add more options to select new event types.
 Because there are too many event types to display in the UI, just provide the resource type to clean up the audit log.
+The cleanup operation will also apply to the legacy audit log table.

 ![Cleanup Audit Log Event Type](../images/enhance_auditlog/cleanup_audit_log.png)